Sewu: Rediscovery

-In 1867, Isidore van Kinsbergen photographed the ruins of Candi Sewu after an earthquake had caused the dome in main temple to collapse.
-In 1885 Jan Willem IJzerman, revising some plans of the temple complex made earlier by Cornelius, made notes regarding the temple's condition.
+In 1867, Isidore van Kinsbergen photographed the ruins of Candi Sewu after an earthquake had caused the dome in the main temple to collapse.
+In 1885, Jan Willem IJzerman, revising some plans of the temple complex made earlier by Cornelius, made notes regarding the temple's condition.
 He noted that several Buddha heads were missing.
-By 1978 none of the Buddha heads had survived, all of them having been looted from the site completely.
+By 1978, none of the Buddha heads had survived, all of them having been looted from the site completely.